How to Convert a Nedbank Statement to Excel or CSV

 Nedbank Online Banking (Personal)

-The desktop online banking platform offers the most export flexibility.
+The desktop online banking platform usually offers the most export flexibility.
 Navigate to Enquiries → Statements, select your account and date range, and open the Export dropdown.
-You'll find two structured format options:
+Check the format list first: depending on the account, period, and Nedbank interface, structured options may include CSV, OFX, OFC, and sometimes Excel/QIF.

 Nedbank Money App